glennj/exercism.io/ruby/food-chain/README.md

 # Food Chain

+Welcome to Food Chain on Exercism's Ruby Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Generate the lyrics of the song 'I Know an Old Lady Who Swallowed a Fly'.

 While you could copy/paste the lyrics,